cedarwarman/cedarwarman.github.io/_posts/2022-12-01-minus-80-sensor-and-alerts.md

 ## Thermocouple and display
 At the heart of this system is a Type T thermocouple driven by an Adafruit MAX31856 thermocouple amplifier breakout board.
 Thermocouples come in lots of different types, but a Type T is commonly used for this application because of its ability to measure low temperatures and resist moisture.
 For this project, I used an SLE Type T, which should have an accuracy of 0.5°C or 0.4%, whichever is greater.
 This is a little more accurate than the more common Type K, but a Type K would also work fine.
 The Adafruit MAX31856 breakout board can drive several types of thermocouples; if you go with a Type K, you can use the slightly cheaper MAX31855K breakout board.

 While it’s not necessary for the alarm system, having a display on the freezer that shows the current temperature is fun and can be a useful backup to the freezer’s own display.
 I used an LED matrix driven by a MAX7219 breakout board.
-These little displays are pretty <a href ="https://www.adafruit.com/category/326">ubiquitous</a>.
+These little displays are <a href ="https://www.adafruit.com/category/326">ubiquitous</a>.
 They’re bright, modular, and easy to control.

 <div class="container is-max-desktop">
     <div class="columns">